AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 The Storage Client Library for .NET enables you to collect client-side log data that relates to storage operations performed by your application.
 For more information about how to enable client-side logging and access the log data, see <a href="https://msdn.microsoft.com/zh-cn/library/dn782839.aspx" target="_blank">Client-side logging using the Storage Client Library</a> on MSDN.

+> [!NOTE]
-> [AZURE.NOTE] In some circumstances (such as SAS authorization failures), a user may report an error for which you can find no request data in the server-side Storage logs.
+> In some circumstances (such as SAS authorization failures), a user may report an error for which you can find no request data in the server-side Storage logs.
 You can use the logging capabilities of the Storage Client Library to investigate if the cause of the issue is on the client or use network monitoring tools to investigate the network.

 ### <a name="using-network-logging-tools"></a>Using network logging tools